vsDizzy/node-test-home/README.md

 1. [x] Build an API to get specific comment and all nested replies
 1. [x] Each comment should have moderation status.
 Default value for new comments - pending (available statuses: pending, approved, declined)
 1. [x] Build an API to update moderation status of a comment
-1. [ ] Build an API to retrieve comments per specific thread.
+1. [x] Build an API to retrieve comments per specific thread.
    1. [x] Endpoint should contain skip & limit parameters.
    1. [x] Endpoint should return specified limit of root comments and all nested replies to each of root comment.
    1. [x] Root comments and replies should be sorted.
 For more datails about sort see the section - Comments sort explanation.
    1. [x] Comments with declined status should not be returned from this API.
-   1. [ ] Replies that are left to comments with declined status should not be returned.
+   1. [x] Replies that are left to comments with declined status should not be returned.
+1. [ ] Add some tests
+1. [ ] Fix the infinite loop, xD